How Far Back Does a Background Check Go in Ohio? 10 Year Rule

 How Much Does a Background Check Cost in Ohio?

-Those wondering, how much does a background check cost in Ohio should know that almost all employer background checks will not cost the applicant anything at all.
+Those wondering, how much a background check cost in Ohio should know that almost all employer background checks will not cost the applicant anything at all.
 However if the applicant wants to obtain a BCI background check report, there is a fee of $35 per copy.

 How Long Does It Take To Get a Background Check Completed in Ohio?